Domestication of the dog

 The dog diverged from a now-extinct population of wolves 27,000–40,000 years ago, before or during the Last Glacial Maximum, when much of the mammoth steppe was cold and dry.

-First evidences of domestic dogs date to 17,500 years ago, in Erralla (Spain), where a canid humerus from the oldest Dryas was genetically and morphometrically identified as a domestic dog, and directly dated (14C).

-The domestication of the dog was the process which led to the domestic dog.
+The domestication of the dog was the process which resulted in the emergence of the domestic dog as a species (Canis familiaris).
 This included the dog's genetic divergence from the wolf, its domestication, and the emergence of the first dogs.
 Genetic studies suggest that all ancient and modern dogs share a common ancestry, descending from an ancient, now-extinct wolf population – or closely related wolf populations – which was distinct from the modern wolf lineage.
 The dog's similarity to the grey wolf is the result of substantial dog-into-wolf gene flow, with the modern grey wolf being the dog's nearest living relative.
 An extinct Late Pleistocene wolf may have been the ancestor of the dog.

 The dog is a wolf-like canid.
 The genetic divergence between the dog's ancestor and modern wolves occurred between 20,000 and 40,000 years ago, just before or during the Last Glacial Maximum (20,000–27,000 years ago).
 This timespan represents the upper time-limit for the commencement of domestication because it is the time of divergence but not the time of domestication, which occurred later.

 One of the most important transitions in human history was the domestication of animals, which began with the long-term association between wolves and hunter–gatherers more than 17,500 years ago.
 The dog was the first species and the only large carnivore to have been domesticated.
 The domestication of the dog occurred due to variation among the common ancestor wolf population in the fight-or-flight response where the common ancestor with less aggression and aversion but greater altruism towards humans received fitness benefits.
 As such, the domestication of the dog is a prominent example of social selection rather than artificial selection.
 The archaeological record and genetic analysis show the remains of the Erralla dog 17,500 years ago to be the first undisputed dog, but there are other disputed remains occurring 36,000 years ago.
 The oldest known dog skeletons were found in the Altai Mountains of Siberia and a cave in Belgium, dated ~33,000 years ago.
 According to studies, this may indicate that the domestication of dogs occurred simultaneously in different geographic locations.